 The process of reviewing student achievement data occurs throughout the school year.
 The School Site Council reviews school progress multiple times per year and provides input on the development of the LCAP plan.
 Faculty and staff review data on an ongoing basis and they work collaboratively to identify LCAP goals and implement, monitor, and refine the school wide LCAP goals and actions.
-This is accomplished via four school wide committees, Department PLCs, Instructional Council, and/or whole group staff meetings.
 Additionally, each teacher tracks individual student data such as work completion, overall grades, performance on standards-based tasks, attendance, and participation.
-All staff are informed of students with SSTs, 504s, and IEPs and any changes throughout the year.
+Staff are informed of students with SSTs, 504s, and IEPs and any changes throughout the year.